 Some people claim using cheap wine will improve the flavor of food, but the effect is very underwhelming.
 Others argue that adding beer and cider enhances the taste, but it is a matter of personal preference.

 Food Marination, Wrappings, and Misunderstandings

-Why marinate meat or vegetable if you’ll smoke it?
+Why marinate meat or vegetable if you’ll smoke them?
 The flavor is supposed to come from the smoke, not from the marinade, right?

 That’s right, but marinade or some coating can often enhance the flavor.
 For example, adding extra oil to fish can prevent it from drying out.
 Plus, sometimes, the smoke tastes better when paired with the right marinade.